If you're running a run, walk, or bike race, you may be wondering how you can best set up CauseVox for your event.

 Next, you'll also want to create a Default Fundraiser Appeal with details about what they're racing for to provide content for racing participants to work off of.

 You'll want to ensure that you have teams enabled, so that participants in the race that are coming from running clubs or different corporations can fundraise together.
-The Default Team appeal also allows you to pre-populate team content, so they have something to work off of.
+The Default Team appeal also allows you to pre-populate team content, so you team admins have something to work off of as well.

 The Welcome Email is one of the most essential steps in the setup process for fundraisers.
-This gets sent out to fundraisers as they complete their campaign setup and it's where you'll supply your instructions for paying the registration fee and the information about the race.
+This gets sent out to fundraisers as they complete their campaign setup and it's where you'll supply your instructions for participating in the race.

 A: Ensure that you have the welcome email enabled.

-C: Link to an external document that contains all the information you'd like to supply to registrants about the race, as well as a fundraising toolkit to help them fundraise for you.
+C: Link to an external document that contains a fundraising toolkit to help them fundraise for you.

 The Custom Fundraiser Fields are also really important because they allow you to get additional information from registrants that you need for the race.
 Oftentimes for races this looks like a dropdown menu with t-shirt sizes.